decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-07-modeling-the-adversary.md

 Adaptivity is the ability of the adversary to corrupt dynamically based on information the adversary learns during the execution.

 1. **Static**: the adversary has to decide which $f$ parties to corrupt in advance before the execution of the protocol.
 Note that this is always sufficient when the protocol is deterministic because there are no surprises for the adversary.
 One natural thing for randomized protocols in this setting it to operate on a random subcommittee.
 This often leads to $O(n)$ message complexity.

-2. **Delayed Adaptive**: given a parameter $k$, once the adversary asks to corrupt a party, the party is corrupted after $k \Delta$ time.
-Leader based protocols in synchrony and partial synchrony can often obtain $O(1)$ expected time in this paradigm (using a weak leader election).
+2. **Delayed Adaptive**: given a parameter $k$, once the adversary asks to corrupt a party, the party is corrupted after $k \Delta$ time (or some notion of $k$ rounds in asynchrony).
+Leader based protocols in synchrony and partial synchrony can often obtain $O(1)$ expected time in this paradigm (using a weak randomness beacon).
 Linear-per-view protocols can obtain $O(n)$ expected messages after GST in this model.

 3. **Weak Adaptive**: once the adversary asks to corrupt a party, the party is corrupted after it completes sending all its outgoing messages.
+Said differently, the corruption starts once the party looks at its incoming messages.
 So while the adversary is adaptive, the actual corruption may be delayed to after the party sends all its messages in that round (or in asynchrony after is sends all the messages it wants to immediately send).
 Sometimes in this model, it is also required that honest parties can [safely erase](https://eprint.iacr.org/2008/291.pdf) some information in order to get forward security, or assume that messages always maintain FIFO order in each channel.
+This is the model used by Algorand and YOSO type protocols in synchrony.

 4. **Adaptive**: once the adversary asks to corrupt a party, the party is immediately corrupted.
 Messages sent from the party before corruption cannot be erased (so will eventually arrive in asynchrony or in arrive in at most $\Delta$ time in synchrony).

 5. **Strong Adaptive**: once the adversary asks to corrupt a party, the party is immediately corrupted.
 Moreover, messages sent from the party before corruption that have not yet arrived can be erased (or claw-backed) by the adversary.
 Some [lower bounds](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf) assume this model to obtain a constant error.
+This model is sometimes called adaptive with *claw back*.

 ## 4. Visibility